-- Companies that use tools like customer journey maps reduce their cost of service by 15-20%.
+- One study found that 43% of B2B companies are using tools like customer journey maps to measure specific KPIs against each touchpoint.
+These efforts can reduce their cost of service by 15-20%.

 - Customer empathy tools at all levels of organization lead companies to increase their financial value more than twice compared to the least empathic company cultures, AND generated 50% more earnings (defined by market capitalization).

 - Companies that provide an emotional connection with customers outperform the sales growth of their competitors by 85%.